Fulfilling Jamestown Rediscovery’s Mission

 Visitor Center Greeters: Experience the excitement as guests arrive to Historic Jamestowne for their first visit, or, welcome familiar faces as they return to see our newest discoveries.
 Our volunteers share their knowledge of Jamestown and the surrounding area to provide an unforgettable guest experience.

-- Fort Site Interpreters: Preservation Virginia launched the Jamestown Rediscovery Project to locate the once thought lost fort, James Fort.
-For the past 20 years archaeologists have continued to uncover the history of Jamestown, with several of their discoveries being among Archaeology Magazine’s top 10 finds in the World.
-Today, volunteers share in the moment of discovery with guests as archaeologists excavate the 1607 Fort site.
+- Fort Site Interpreters: Preservation Virginia launched the Jamestown Rediscovery Project to locate the once-thought-lost James Fort.
+For more than 20 years, archaeologists have continued to uncover the history of Jamestown, with several of their discoveries being named among Archaeology Magazine’s top 10 finds in the world.
+Today, volunteers share in the moment of discovery with guests as archaeologists excavate the 1607 fort site.

 We hope to use this page to highlight some of the dedicated Jamestown Rediscovery volunteers and the work they do.
-If you are interested in volunteering , please contact Kelly Williams at email@example.com and download the application form here.
-JRVApplicationForm
+If you are interested in volunteering, please contact Elle Reid at email@example.com and download the application form here: JRVApplicationForm